MohammedHany123/MohammedHany123/README.md

 ---

-## 🧠 About Me
+## About Me

-Motivated undergraduate student in Information Systems with strong academic performance and a proven record in data science and AI research.
-Experienced in NLP, Big Data engineering, and machine learning through internships, hackathons, and research projects.
+Motivated undergraduate student in Information Systems with strong academic performance and a proven record of achievements in data science and AI research.
+Experienced through internships and multiple competitions and built collaborative skills.
+Eager to broaden my international academic perspectives and enhance intercultural collaboration.
+Aiming to contribute actively to the host community and enrich my university with experiences.

 ---

-## 🎓 Education
+## Education
 **Cairo University** — B.Sc. in Computers and Artificial Intelligence
-📅 2023 – Present
+2023 – Present

 ---

-## 💼 Experience
+## Experience
 **Data Science Intern @ HERE Technologies** (Sep 2025 – Present)
 • Contributed to spatial analytics solutions.
 • Applied AI techniques to geospatial datasets.